mattbaird/elastigo/README.md

 ========================

 * *2013-9-27* Fleshing out cluster and indices APIs, updated vagrant image to 0.90.3
-* *2013-7-10* Improvements/changes to bulk indexor (includes breaking changes to support TTL), Search dsl supports And/Or/Not
+* *2013-7-10* Improvements/changes to bulk indexer (includes breaking changes to support TTL), Search dsl supports And/Or/Not
     * *SearchDsl* should still be considered beta at this point, there will be minor breaking changes as more of the